Surface phonon: Helium atom scattering

 Helium is the best suited atom to be used for surface scattering techniques, as it has a low enough mass that multiple phonon scattering events are unlikely, and its closed valence electron shell makes it inert, unlikely to bond with the surface upon which it impinges.
 In particular, 4He is used because this isotope allows for very precise velocity control, important for obtaining maximum resolution in the experiment.

 There are two main techniques used for helium atom scattering studies.
 One is a so-called time-of-flight measurement which consists of sending pulses of He atoms at the crystal surface and then measuring the scattered atoms after the pulse.
-The He beam velocity ranges from 644–2037 m/s.
+The He beam velocity ranges from 644 to 2037 m/s.
 The other involves measuring the momentum of the scattered He atoms by a LiF grating monochromator.

 It is important to note that the He nozzle beam source used in many He scattering experiments poses some risk of error, as it adds components to the velocity distributions that can mimic phonon peaks; particularly in time-of-flight measurements, these peaks can look very much like inelastic phonon peaks.
 Thus, these false peaks have come to be known by the names "deceptons" or "phonions".